What’s the Difference Between Indica, Sativa, & Hybrid Strains?.

-Consumers and the cannabis industry are confused about what indica, sativa, and hybrid strains are, and why there’s a better way to predict your high.
+Consumers and the cannabis industry are confused about the difference between indica, sativa, and hybrid, and why there’s a better way to predict your high.

 We’ve trained Michigan’s dispensary customers to think about cannabis in three groups: indica, sativa, and hybrid strains (we touched on the subject in two recent blogs).

-And since there is so much marketplace confusion over just what the three strains are -and what you can expect from them – we want to dig deeper.
+And since there is so much marketplace confusion over just what the three types of strains are -and what you can expect from them – we want to dig deeper.

-What are indica, sativa, and hybrid strains, and how did they become the prevailing cannabis categorization system?
+What is the difference between indica, sativa, and hybrid strains, and how did they become the prevailing cannabis categorization system?

 People across the planet have experimented with cannabis for thousands of years.
 But it wasn’t until the 18th century when Swedish botanist Carl Linneaus identified cannabis sativa, and French naturalist Jean-Baptiste Lamarck later identified cannabis indica that we made a distinction between the two.